firstARETE ®

 Open Integrated Physical and Academic Activities that both the teacher and students create that provide challenge, engagement, and relevance for the students, leading to a sense of purpose, meaning, and fulfillment.

-Professional Development Training
+Professional Development Training and Certification Process

 Phase 1 Teachers receive in-depth, hands-on training, including the firstARETE Curriculum Guide that contains comprehensive lesson plans.